 As many of you know, I went on an incredible mission trip to Haiti in June.
-As with all of my missions, the hardest part has never the weather or the illness, the poverty or the cultural boundaries – it is always the struggle of returning home.
+As with all of my missions, the hardest part is never the weather or the illnesses, the poverty or the cultural boundaries.
+The hardest part it is always the struggle of returning home.
 You can’t spend time in the poorest country in the western hemisphere and not look at America in a different way.

-There I sat on the roof of the M house in Port-au-Prince, Haiti late in the evening as the temperatures finally conceded with the sun setting behind the mountains.
-Surrounded by twelve incredible high school students sitting in plastic patio chairs, one of the other leaders asked, “what is one thing that surprised you about coming to Haiti.”
+There I sat on the roof of the M house in Port-au-Prince, Haiti, staring out at the millions of little lights making up this densely populated island.
+Surrounded by twelve incredible high school students sitting in plastic patio chairs, one of the other leaders asked, “What is one thing that surprised you about coming to Haiti?”

 I completely agreed.

-If you’ve sat amongst a group a teenagers lately, it’s normal that they will all staring at their individual phones.
-If there is any sort of activity, someone will be there to Snapchat and Instagram it.
+If you’ve sat amongst a group of teenagers lately, you know that getting any of them to make eye contact with a human and not a glowing white screen is a TALL order.
 The truth is, this isn’t just true of teenagers, it’s our new way of life in every restaurant, every store, in every line.
 When I got back from Haiti I knew one thing for sure: I don’t want that for my life.

 I want to look people in the eyes and be completely with them.
 I want to spend my free time reading books, writing books, and noticing the people God has placed before me.
 I am as guilty as anyone of combing through Facebook 18 times a day for no reason.